Jasonette/documentation/docs/document.md

 The main region, used to display scrollable content.

-**Here's the attributes each section can have:**
+**Here are the attributes each section can have:**

   - `type`: optional. set to `horizontal` to make it scroll horizontally.
 Otherwise it's just a regular, vertically scrolling section.
   - `header`: a single item. optional. (doesn't respond to user interaction. display purpose)
   - `items`: array of items (responds to user interaction)
     - Each item can be either a [layout](layout.md) or a [component](component.md)

 In most cases one section is enough, if you're displaying just a single collection of similar items.